AlbanezFelipe/Albanez-MathSolver/README.md

     Expression left = new Expression("7*x^2-9*x");
     Expression right = new Expression("373");

-Once have expressions and variable, the equation is can be instantiate:
+Once having expressions and variable, the equation can be instantiate:

     //Create a Equation with expressions
     Equation e = new Equation(left, right, x);